Easy Code - Visual Assembler

 Easy Code has two main modes, "Visual Project" mode and "Classic Project" mode.
 The classic mode is the traditional build all levels, where the coder is expected to construct the whole project and the resulting code will be manually configured to work when compiled and linked as in most other IDE's.
 The visual mode is where Easy Code becomes in a realm of its own.
 Visual mode allows you to create windows resources on the fly, then code that resource as a function and later tie the resources together to form a quick and easy powerful application.

-The Win32 COFF object file project type is useful to generate an object file which can be linked to other projects.
-This option avoids having to build static libraries (.lib) if you do not like to, and it just generates one .obj file (in COFF format) even though you have several modules in the project.
+The Classic COFF object file project type is useful for generating an object file, from one or more modules, which can then be linked to other projects.
+This option just generates a .obj file (in COFF format) although you have several modules in the project.
 The generated object file will have the name of the project plus the .obj extension.

 If you want to use Windows Common controls and/or the RichEdit control, mark the corresponding check box and their .inc and .dll files will be added to the project by Easy Code (only visual projects).
 On the other hand, checking/unchecking those boxes will cause the corresponding buttons to be shown/hidden in the tool box.